 It is always a good idea to set aside a couple of hours to work with the results of your security test.
 If you’re an agency, make sure you have time to guide your clients through their security report.
 Even when a website security check doesn’t reveal anything critical, the findings might require fixing minor issues, updating various installations and reconfiguring security settings.

 2. Check your website security

 We will show you how to check your site’s security status and evaluate the results.
-If you are not a Detectify user, you can sign up for our free 14-day trial to access all the features in this guide.
+If you are not a Detectify user, you can sign up for our free 2-week trial to access all the features in this guide.

 Let’s get to the good stuff!
 When you add your first scan profile to Detectify, a security scan will start automatically.
 If you already have a scan profile, you can manually trigger a scan by clicking on your scan profile and clicking “Start deep scan”.

 The results will start coming in as soon as the scanner enters the security testing phase.
 When the scan is finished, you can access a comprehensive report with all the identified security findings.